rolies/4_OOP/readme.md

-#Some serious taught for object oriented programing during 4th semester
+#Some serious taught for OOP during 4th semester

 ##index
 1. GUIapp